 Andrews in Cherokee County, North Carolina — The American South (South Atlantic)

 Location.
-35° 12.113′ N, 83° 49.544′ W. Marker is in Andrews, North Carolina, in Cherokee County.
-Marker is at the intersection of 1st Street and 1st Street, on the right when traveling west on 1st Street.
-Located in Harold H. Hall Memorial Park.
+35° 12.318′ N, 83° 49.786′ W. Marker is in Andrews, North Carolina, in Cherokee County.
+Marker can be reached from the intersection of Locust Street and County Highway 1419, on the left when traveling north.
+Marker is located 0.1 miles west of the intersection at the Andrews Rest Area.
 Touch for map.
-Marker is at or near this postal address: 33 1st Street, Andrews NC 28901, United States of America.
+Marker is in this post office area: Andrews NC 28901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-The "Peavine" Special (within shouting distance of this marker); Valleytown Center (about 700 feet away, measured in a direct line); Fort Delaney (approx. 0.3 miles away); Resistance and Resurgence on Valley River (approx. 0.3 miles away); Konehete (approx. 0.3 miles away); The Old Army Road (approx. 0.3 miles away); Junaluska (approx. 8.2 miles away); Junaluska's Distingusihed Service (approx. 8.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Konehete (here, next to this marker); Fort Delaney (here, next to this marker); The Old Army Road (a few steps from this marker); Harold H. Hall (approx. 0.3 miles away); The "Peavine" Special (approx. 0.3 miles away); Valleytown Center (approx. 0.4 miles away); Junaluska (approx. 8 miles away); Junaluska's Distingusihed Service (approx. 8 miles away).
 Touch for a list and map of all markers in Andrews.